lholden/job_scheduler/CONTRIBUTING.md

 the GitHub issue that you want to work on it.
 This is to prevent duplicated efforts from contributors on the same issue.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in JobScheduler by you shall be dual licensed as MIT/Apache-2.0, without any additional terms or conditions.

 ## Pull Request Checklist

 - Branch from the master branch and, if needed, rebase to the current master